iboxdb/iboxdb.github.io/README.md

   }
 ```

-as above, **box** is method's local variable, don't define as global variable. one box for one delivery. **AutoBox** can be defined globally in one process application.
+as above, **box** is method's local variable, don't define as global variable. one box for one delivery. **AutoBox** can be defined globally in single application.

 ### Normal Object